auxesis/visage/README.md

 Visage
 ======

-Visage is a web interface for viewing `collectd` statistics.
+Visage is a web interface for viewing [collectd](http://collectd.org) statistics.

-It also provides a JSON interface onto `collectd`'s RRD data. giving you an easy way to mash up the data.
+It also provides a [JSON](http://json.org) interface onto `collectd`'s RRD data, giving you an easy way to mash up the data.

 Features
 --------